 The Underlying Index is ordinarily rebalanced on an annual basis at the close of trading on the last business day of January and reweighted at the close of trading on the last business day of July.
 The Constituent Issuers of the Underlying Index will be initially market capitalization-weighted on each Rebalancing Date, subject to a cap for each Constituent Issuer of a maximum of 20% of the net asset value of HURA as at each Rebalancing Date, with the remainder of the Constituent Issuers' weights to be increased proportionately.
-Uranium participation companies (being issuers that participate in the physical price of uranium) are subject to a weight of 20% of the Underlying Index at time of rebalance in the event of more than one uranium participation company being a Constituent Issuer, and in the event of more than one uranium of 25% of the Underlying Index at time of rebalance, with weights of such uranium participation companies being scaled proportionally to meet the requirement.
+Uranium participation companies (being issuers that participate in the physical price of uranium) are subject to a weight of 20% of the Underlying Index at time of rebalance in the event of one uranium participation company being a Constituent Issuer, and in the event of more than one uranium participation company being a Constituent Issuer, to an aggregate maximum of 25% of the Underlying Index at time of rebalance, with weights of such uranium participation companies being scaled proportionally to meet the requirement.